joebrew/vilaweb/inst/rmd/sesion_de_control/README.md

 ![](figures/unnamed-chunk-4-1.png)

 On Wednesday, December 12th, Spanish President Pedro Sánchez delivered an address to the Congreso de los Diputados regarding Brexit and the political situation in Catalonia ([official transcription here](http://www.congreso.es/public_oficiales/L12/CONG/DS/PL/DSCD-12-PL-170.PDF)).
-The speech reflected rising tensions between pro-independence Catalans and the pro-union Sánchez government, and marked a sharp break with Sánchez's previous more conciliatory tone.
-The following back-and-forth between Sánchez and the leaders of other major Spanish political parties was tense.
+The speech reflected rising tensions between pro-independence Catalans and the pro-union Sánchez government, and marked a sharp break with Sánchez's previous more conciliatory tone towards Catalonia.
+The following back-and-forth between Sánchez and the leaders of other major Spanish political parties was tense, and marked by repeated references to violence.

 What follows is linguistic analysis of the speeches and counter-speeches of 6 politicians: